 Nonfiction Best Sellers

 - ASTROPHYSICS FOR PEOPLE IN A HURRY by Neil deGrasse Tyson.
-A straightforward, easy-to-understand introduction to the universe and the forces and laws that govern it.
+A straightforward, easy-to-understand introduction to the universe.

 - HILLBILLY ELEGY, by J. D. Vance.
 A Yale Law School graduate looks at the struggles of America's white working class through his own childhood in the Rust Belt.